taifulkhan/taifulkhan/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on
+- 🔭 I’m currently working on open source projects
 - 🌱 I’m currently learning Python
 - 👯 I’m looking to collaborate on Open Source
 - 🤔 I’m looking for help with Python